ankaAR/bestiario5e/_creatures/duergar-darkhaft.md

 1/day each: disguise self, sleep

-***Duergar Resilience.*** The duergar has advantage on saving throws against poison, spells, and illusions, as well as to resist being charmed or paralyzed.
+***Duergar Resilience.*** The duergar has advantage on saving throws against veneno, spells, and illusions, as well as to resist being hechizado or paralizado.

 ***Sunlight Sensitivity.*** While in sunlight, the duergar has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.